 - Issue statements on current affairs and other political matters on behalf of the Club.

-- Select and remove the Chairmen of the Committees, with the advice of the Executive Board, and shall be deemed to be an ex-officio member of all Committees.
+- Select and remove the Committees’ Chairmen, with the Executive Committee’s advice, and shall be deemed an ex-officio member of all Committees.

-- Preside over and set the agenda for each meeting with the advice of the Executive Board and act as Chief Parliamentarian for all meetings of the Club.
+- Preside over and set the agenda for each meeting with the Executive Committee’s advice and act as Chief Parliamentarian for all Club meetings.

-- Have the authority to introduce matters for the consideration of the Board, veto any Club decision, and shall see that all orders, mandates, policies, directives, and resolutions of the Club are effectuated.
+- Have the authority to introduce matters for the Executive Committee’s or Board of Governors’ consideration, veto any Club decision, and see that all orders, mandates, policies, directives, and resolutions of the Club are effectuated.

-- Establish administrative procedures not otherwise provided for by these Bylaws.
+- Establish administrative procedures not otherwise provided for in these Bylaws.

-- Ensure that the organization is properly registered with all necessary entities.
+- Ensure that the organization is registered correctly with all necessary entities.